 An activity to make the world a better place, like creek litter clean up or a pollinator take home project

-They also have a daily Snacktivity, Forest Freeplay, and participate in 15-20 minutes of Farm Chores (weeding and watering in the garden, collecting firewood, turning compost, etc.) to help the farm be its best.
+Campers also have a daily Snacktivity (an activity they eat), Forest Freeplay, and participate in 15-20 minutes of Farm Chores (weeding and watering in the garden, collecting firewood, turning compost, etc.) to help the farm be its best.

 Just like the plants in the garden, children will grow at farm camp, too.
 Through outdoor exploration, hands-on activities, and free play, our goal is that campers will grow in the following ways:

 Build self-esteem through interactions with others and participation in new and challenging activities.

 Grow communication and problem solving skills through child-led freeplay and facilitated activities.

 Learn gardening, cooking, and healthy eating skills that they are able to share at home.